Seven Up Ads

 Country Gentleman

 Full color 9 1/2" x 14" ad for the family soft drink, Seven Up.
-The ad has a joyful picture of a mother and father with party hats on and Seven ups in their hands laughing as they watch their two little girls celebrate one of their birthdays with chocolate cake.
+The ad has a joyful picture of a mother and father with party hats on and Seven ups in their hands laughing as they watch their two little girls celebrate the birthday of one of them with chocolate cake.
 The ad headline says "The family's pride and joy! 'fresh up' with Seven-Up!".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 January 8, 1951